4 tips to answer "What are your hobbies?" during a job interview

-When hiring managers or recruiters ask you about your hobbies and interests, it isn’t just an attempt at small talk.
+When hiring managers or recruiters ask you "What is your hobby outside of work?", it isn’t just an attempt at small talk.

 The purpose behind this question is to offer them insights into your skills and capacities that common interview questions may not always reveal.